 Section 2.
 Stipends.
-The amount of a stipend for a regular or special meeting will be determined on an annual basis.
+The amount of a single stipend is for all regular, special, or emergency meetings during the month and will be disbursed at the regular monthly meeting only.
 The total amount of available stipend money shall be included in the College budget.

-Section 3 .
+Section 3.
 Expenses.
-A Board member may be reimbursed for legitimate expenses when authorized by the Board of Trustees, however, expenses shall be limited to training or conference fees, travel and per diem expenses that are related to the Board member’s duties to the College.
+A Board member will be reimbursed upon approval by the Board of Trustees for legitimate expenses when authorized by the Board of Trustees, however, expenses shall be limited to training or conference fees, travel and per diem expenses that are related to the Board member’s duties to the College.

 ARTICLE III – COMPOSITION OF THE BOARD OF TRUSTEES